DanThomson/DanThomson.github.io/README.md

-## These are my working notes, and many will not be ready for a general audience.
+# These are Dan Thomson's working notes.
+Many will not be ready for a general audience.

 ### [Bash conditionals](shorts/bash_conditionals.md)